JakubNowobilski/TravelAgencyApp-DataGenerator/README.md

 with data that are used by Travel Agency App available [here](https://github.com/kaspiotr/TravelAgencyApp/tree/develop).
 Documentation of this project is available [here](https://github.com/kaspiotr/TravelAgencyApp/tree/develop).

+This data generator in written in Node.js and uses [axios](https://github.com/axios/axios) library.

 ## Authors
 Jakub Nowobilski
 Piotr Kasprzyk